 What do I need to draw a comic book bullet journal spread?

-So lets have a look at some gorgeous featured comic book bullet journal layouts
+So lets have a look at some gorgeous featured comic book bullet journal ideas and layouts

 Who seriously doesn’t love a star wars comic book inspired bullet journal spread